geoalgo/slurmpilot/README.md

 **TODOs**
 * high: explain examples in readme
+* high: better support to launch series of experiments
 * medium: suppress connection print output of fabrik (happens at connection, not when running commands)
 * medium: discuss getting out of your way philosophy of the tool
 * medium: make script execution independent of cwd and dump variable to enforce reproducibility